Using Sphinx to add full-text search to Clickhouse

 Further reading

-Published a year ago in #data about #clickhouse and #sphinx by Denys Golotiuk
+Published 2 years ago in #data about #clickhouse and #sphinx by Denys Golotiuk

 Edit this article on Github